-I am an MA student researching Education Development at Birmingham University and Online Education development at Oxford University.
-As an experienced teacher (& Ofsted registered childminder) I work on much smaller ratios than a nursery or pre-school.
-This means that care and education plans are focussed on the individual using up to date research delivered by government advisors in education.
+I am an MA student researching Education Development at Birmingham City University.
+As an experienced teacher (& Ofsted registered childminder) I work privately with much smaller ratios than a nursery or pre-school.
+This means that care and education plans are focused on the individual using up to date research delivered by government advisors in education.

 At Wildwood Childcare, cosy environments are created where children can enjoy learning through play and exploration.
 Wildwood Childcare has close proximity to an allotment, wood and playground.
 Activities are designed around free flow play and nature.
 Tailor-made childcare and education exists here because of my small staff-to-child ratio.

 My permanent free-flow play philosophy promotes exploration and independent learning.
-Mark making opportunities are provided continuously via the sand pit, multi-sensory pit, chalk board, white board, paint easel and other multi-sensory opportunities such as flour mark making, evidenced below.
+Mark making opportunities are provided continuously.

 On Wednesdays, come and meet us at Families First: making friends from children around the world and enjoying culturally inspired artwork

 Wildwood Childcare has a commitment to equal opportunities, inclusion and British values, for example, no matter how young, each child has an opportunity to select a picture of a nursery rhyme (their vote).
 When the child chooses we all sing the rhyme (well children are egocentric after all!)